dxw/contracts/agreements/agency_terms.md

         order for Project completion to take place.
 In this context "engage" includes promptly:

-    	1.  responding to our enquiries.
+        1. Responding to our enquiries;
-    	2.  indicating whether you Reject a Story or not
+        2. Rejecting and Accepting Stories in good time;
-    	3.  supplying to us any Required Materials
+        3. Supplying to us any Required Materials.

 7. ### Subcontracting